-In all during the intercensal period, very small percentage (i.e., 1.8 percent in 2002 marginally declining to 1.1 percent in 2012) of the households were reported to have had no toilet facility at all and perhaps shared toilet facility with friends or relatives or dispose the toilet waste somehow in any inappropriate manner.
+During the intercensal period, a very small percentage (i.e., 1.8 percent in 2002 marginally declining to 1.1 percent in 2012) of the households were reported to have no toilet facility at all, and perhaps shared toilet facility with friends or relatives or disposed the toilet waste in an unsanitary manner.
 The use of 'other method' not clearly defined was very insignificant (see Table 5.19 and Figure 5.9).